NetrisTV/ws-scrcpy/README.md

 You can specify a path to a configuration file in `WS_SCRCPY_CONFIG` environment variable.

+If you want to have another pathname than "/" you can specify it in the `WS_SCRCPY_PATHNAME` environment variable.

 Configuration file format: [Configuration.d.ts](/src/types/Configuration.d.ts).

 Configuration file example: [config.example.yaml](/config.example.yaml).